 Look at the weather in Dubai today, isn’t it perfect to have a comforting bowl of soup.
-We don’t often get such opportunity in Dubai 🙂
+We don’t often get such an opportunity in Dubai 🙂

-In this recipe, I have used brown lentil (sabut masoor), kidney beans and Garbanzo beans, you can use any beans of choice.
+In this recipe, I have used brown lentil (sabut masoor), kidney beans, and Garbanzo beans, you can use any beans of choice.

 Since I don't like the taste of canned beans much I prefer using dry beans and then cooking them at home.